Installation#

 Newton#

-Newton (currently in beta) is a GPU-accelerated physics simulator built on NVIDIA Warp.
-We recommend using uv for installation.
+Newton is a GPU-accelerated physics simulator built on NVIDIA Warp, now available on PyPI.
 For full installation details, see the Newton Installation Guide.

 3. Install ProtoMotions and dependencies: